crazed-developer/Tutorial-Configure-Payara/README.md

 Adding the new certificate to your JRE does not help, as Payara/Glassfish uses it's own keystore.

-This keystore is located here: /payara5/glassfish/domains/production/config/cacerts.jks
+This keystore is located here: /payara5/glassfish/domains/production/config/cacerts.jks (assuming you are using the production domain)

+You might wish to do the same on any other domains you use, and on development machines.

 In order to add a certificate simply
 1. Download the certificate.